About this course

 Save time and money!

 You’ll save time and money by learning online.
 Our online video courses have received rave reviews and even an award!
 We have created a course that is easy to follow and that can be accessed and used by individuals or large groups.
-Follow our series of online talks and workshops before meeting our experts in a hands-on experience to perfect your skills and become a qualified child first aider.
+Follow our series of online talks and workshops before meeting our experts in a hands-on experience to perfect your skills and become a qualified education and child care first aider.

 You control your schedule, you learn at your own pace, and you also benefit from our highly competitive prices.
 With all this in mind, it’s no wonder businesses all over Brisbane (and beyond!) turn to us for our expertise.
 We deliver the results you need with a schedule that works around you and a price you can afford.